The North Face gave this jacket a couple updates. See below for more info.Februrary 2019

 The North Face started as a company making clothing and equipment for alpine climbing.
 They've since branched out, but this pedigree is clear, especially when we look at weather resistance.
 Alpine climbing jackets must be wind and waterproof.
 The Arrowood is not designed for the high mountains, but it is still as wind and waterproof as you would need.
 The sealed seams, flapped and waterproof zippers, and cinch-able hood, all sewn of waterproof/breathable fabric keep out the worst weather you might encounter in the places this jacket is appropriate.

-The slick Gore-Tex construction of the Editors Choice Arc'teryx Camosun is more weather resistant than the Arrowood.
-The only other product that exceeds the performance of the Arrowood is also made by Arc'teryx.
-The Arrowood Triclimate protects from wind and wet better than all the others, including the Best Buy Marmot Fordham and Top Pick Columbia Mission Air Interchange 3-in-1.
+The slick Gore-Tex construction of the Editors Choice Arc'teryx Camosun is more weather resistant than the Arrowood, as is the weather protection of the Haglofs Torsang.
+Arc'teryx also makes the only other product that exceeds the performance of the Arrowood.
+The Arrowood Triclimate protects from wind and wet better than all the others, including the Best Buy Marmot Fordham and Columbia Mission Air Interchange 3-in-1.

 Generally speaking, the Arrowood and Columbia Mission Air Interchange are very close competitors.
 It is regarding comfort that they differ the most, as the Achilles heel of this 3-in-1 design is the separating layers.
 The inner and outer are only attached to one another at cuffs, back of the neck, and along the front zipper line, which means that, while putting on and taking off the jacket, things bunch up.
 The main issue with this is on the sleeves.
 Sliding the fleece lined sleeves of the Arrowood over your inner layers, on or off, bunches it all up and requires adjustment.
-Columbia equips their jacket with a slippery sleeve lining that dramatically improves comfort and performance in this one attribute.
-This alone edges the Columbia ahead, earning it our Top Pick award.
+Columbia equips their jacket with a smooth sleeve lining that dramatically improves comfort and performance in this one attribute.
+This alone edges the Columbia ahead.

 In some ways, the Arrowood has very few features.
 The pocket set is minimal, for instance.
 In other ways, though, the very fact that this is a "3-in-1" style jacket means that you get more bang for your buck.
 You get three jackets in one.
 This is inherent in the design, and also makes it more feature rich.